According to composer P.F. Sloan, the American television network that licensed Danger Man,

 CBS, solicited publishers to contribute a 15-second piece of music for the opening of the U.S. show to replace the small section of the British theme, an instrumental by

-Edwin Astley entitled "High Wire", which started each episode.[2]
-CBS executives were worried the show might not be successful without a "hummable" theme song.[1]
-Sloan wrote the guitar
+Edwin Astley entitled "High Wire", which started each episode.[4]
+CBS executives were worried the show might not be successful without a "hummable" theme song.[3]
+Sloan wrote the song's opening guitar

-lick and the first few lines of the song, with Barri (Sloan's songwriting partner) contributing to the chorus.[2]
-This fragment was recorded as a demo by Sloan and Barri, submitted to CBS, and, to Sloan's surprise, picked as the show theme, which led to Sloan and Barri writing a full-length version of the song.[2]
-The original demo of the song used the "Danger Man" title, as shown by the surviving demo of the song, which Sloan sang.[3]
-When the show's title was changed, the lyrics were also changed.
+James Bond Theme", and the first few lines of the song, with his songwriting partner Steve Barri contributing to the chorus.[4]
+This fragment was recorded as a demo by Sloan and Barri, submitted to CBS, and picked as the show theme, which led to Sloan and Barri writing a full-length version of the song.[4]
+The original demo of the song used the "Danger Man" title, as shown by a demo of the song sung by Sloan.[5]
+When the show's American title was changed, the lyrics were changed to match.
 The full version of "High Wire", which plays over the episode credits following the "Secret Agent" titles, was retained.

 In 1965,